textpattern/textpattern-toolbelt/README.md

 ### Step 23: Tell everyone

-Post announcements to blog / forum / twitter / relevant social media.
+Post announcements and gratitude to blog / forum / Twitter / relevant social media.

 ### Step 24: Update links to latest version in docs, etc

-Search through all textpattern.com articles to update any outdated version numbers (in case articles were written in advance or features got moved between versions, or reference the download itself).
+Search through all `textpattern.com` articles to update any outdated version numbers (in case articles were written in advance or features got moved between versions, or reference the download itself).

 ### Step 25: Relax

-Light cigar and wait for the fallout.
-Sleep.
+Light cigar, pour brandy and wait for the fallout.
+Sleep if appropriate.